emcmanus12/ai-case-study/README.md

 ## Results
 Tempus has been involved with numerous success stories throughout its short existence.
 By partnering with large scale healthcare organizations, they are able to share relevant data across these institutions to advance cancer testing and health trials.

+In March 2024:<br />
-In March 2024 Tempus “...announced a generous data contribution of de-identified tumor profiles with limited associated clinical information from more than 3,000 cancer diagnoses to the National Cancer Institute (NCI)... …This is a first of its kind contribution to NCI’s planned Data Enclave and will support the NCI’s mission of advocating cancer research by learning from each individual with cancer.” _(Tempus, 2024)._
+> “Tempus announced a generous data contribution of de-identified tumor profiles with limited   associated clinical information from more than 3,000 cancer diagnoses to the National Cancer Institute (NCI)... …This is a first of its kind contribution to NCI’s planned Data Enclave and will support the NCI’s mission of advocating cancer research by learning from each individual with cancer.” _(Tempus, 2024)._

+In January 2024:<br />
-In January 2024 Tempus “...announced the addition of a novel MRD assay, xM MRD (formerly xM), to its comprehensive testing solutions.
+> “Tempus announced the addition of a novel MRD assay, xM MRD (formerly xM), to its comprehensive testing solutions.
 The tumor-naive plasma based test is available for research use only to detect circulating tumor DNA (ctDNA) in the blood of patients with early CRC after surgery.” _(Tempus, 2024)._

 These advancements in data and medical technology will be used at the forefront for patient diagnoses and treatment, and are only a few successful implementations that Tempus has offered since the beginning of 2024.